Deep Learning for Instance Retrieval: A Survey

 \subsection{Evaluation Metrics}

-\textbf{Average precision} (AP) refers to the coverage area under the precision-recall curve.
-A larger AP implies a higher precision-recall curve and better retrieval accuracy.
+\textbf{Average precision} (AP) refers to the coverage area under the precision-recall (PR) curve.
+A larger AP implies a higher PR curve and better retrieval accuracy.
 AP can be calculated as $ AP=\frac{1}{R} \sum_{k=1}^N P(k)\cdot rel(k) $, where $ R $ denotes the number of relevant results for the query image from the total number $ N $ of images. $ P(k) $ is the precision of the top $ k $ retrieved images, and $ rel(k) $ is an indicator function equal to 1 if the item within rank $ k $ is a relevant image and 0 otherwise.
 Mean average precision (mAP) is adopted for the evaluation over all query images, \ie $mAP=\frac1Q{\sum_{q=1}^Q}AP(q) $, where $ Q $ is the number of query images.

-Additionally, \textbf{N-S score} is a metric used for UKBench \cite{nister2006scalable}.
-In this dataset, there are four relevant images for each query.
-The N-S score is the average, four times, for the top-four precision over the dataset.
+The \textbf{N-S score} is a metric used for UKBench \cite{nister2006scalable}; the N-S score is the average for the top-4 precision over the dataset.